-Contractual increases in minimum wages for June 2023 relating to the National Collective Bargaining Agreement for Metalworkers in Industry
+Contractual increases to the minimum wage scales effective June 2023 under the National Collective Bargaining Agreement for the Metalworking Industry

 - June 12, 2023